monikkinom/kafka-python-demo/README.md

 `bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic location`

 Once the topics are ready, launch each file in a new terminal tab.
-To start any one of the files, simply do:
+To start all of the producers, simply do:

 `python producer1.py & python producer2.py & python producer3.py`